SpencerDuncan8/Crossfit_Workout_App/README.md

 *   **Free Tier:**
     *   Full access to the workout editor, calendar, and all tracking features.
     *   Limited to 3 custom programs.
-    *   Access to a small selection of template programs.
+    *   Access to the full Template Library, but can only add programs if under the 3-program limit.
     *   **All data is stored locally in the browser's `localStorage`**.
     *   No account required - immediate access to core functionality.